Posted on

 In this case, the magic corner unit was very old.
 The client also admitted that they may have overloaded it.
 Eventually, this led to the magic corner collapsing, detaching it from the kitchen cupboard door.

 A replacement magic corner would have cost £290 and required some advanced DIY skills to fit.
-After consulting Sylmasta to see if a repair was possible, it was decided to attempt to fix the magic corner kitchen unit using Superfast Steel Epoxy Putty.
+After the homeowner consulted Sylmasta to see if a repair was possible, it was decided to attempt to fix the magic corner kitchen unit using Superfast Steel Epoxy Putty.

 Superfast Steel is used for filling holes and cracks, restoring surface profile, fabricating new parts and for high-strength bonding between materials.
 For this particular application, it was Superfast Steel’s adhesive properties that were required.

 To use Superfast Steel, the required amount is cut from the 114g stick and kneaded by hand.
-This causes a chemical reaction to take place between the resin and hardener contained within the stick, and within 10 minute the soft material will have cured into one as hard as steel.
+This causes a chemical reaction to take place between the resin and hardener which form the stick.
+Within 10 minutes, the soft putty will have cured into a material as hard as steel.

 The damaged pin was around 100mm in length and had been welded to the magic corner prior to the collapse.
 The pin was to be reattached to the unit using Superfast Steel, which would provide a bond as strong as the previous welding.